its-hazratbilal/offline-ai-assistant/README.md

 ### Build & Run

-Simply run the **app** module on an Android device.
+Run the app module from Android Studio on a physical Android device.

-A physical device is recommended for the best AI performance.
+For the best performance, a device with at least **8 GB RAM** is recommended when using larger models.

 Minimum SDK: **30**